This post contains affiliate links. If you buy through these links, I may earn a small commission.

 This is another herb you’ll want to keep in a indoor spot where there is plenty of natural light.

 Because it can easily drown, make sure you are not giving it too much water.
+Rosemary tastes wonderful when it is added to roasted potatoes – find lots of ways to add Rosemary to cooking!

-It’s Time to Plant your Windowsill Herb Garden
+How to Plant a Windowsill Herb Garden

 When it comes to herbs and spices you can grow indoors, these are a few that you’ll have the best luck with.